Glue ear, grommets, and adenoids

 Eustachian Tube blocked behind the ear drum

 Glue ear is a build-up of fluid behind the eardrum in the middle ear.
 The fluid may be thick and sticky or thin and watery.
-Either way, it stops the eardrum and ossicles vibrating easily so quieter sounds are not heard.
+Both stop the eardrum and ossicles vibrating easily, so quieter sounds are not heard.

 What causes glue ear?